cdcgi/user-service/doc/kios.md

 --- | --- | ---
 400 | Bad Request | bad request payload
 404 | Not Found | branch not found in database
-403 | Forbidden | branch_code is not owned by user login
+403 | Forbidden | branch_id is not owned by user login
 500 | Internal Server Error | some un-handle error in server 201 | Created | add data kios
 ```